 This post may include affiliate links; see our disclosure policy.

-The Pumpkin Martini recipe is cozy and creamy, infused pumpkin pie spice and topped off with a crunchy graham cracker rim.
-This fall cocktail is a crowd-pleaser that’s the perfect signature drink for all the occasions of the season.
+This pumpkin martini recipe is cozy and creamy, infused pumpkin pie spice and topped off with a crunchy graham cracker rim.
+A crowd-pleasing fall cocktail!

 Coat the glass rim in crushed graham crackers and you get a hint of crunchy sweet in each sip!
 You can even serve it up as a Pumpkin Pie Martini topped with whipped cream!
-Alex and I absolutely love this drink, especially for fall occasions like Halloween and Thanksgiving.
+I absolutely love this drink in the fall, especially for Halloween and Thanksgiving.

 The Pumpkin Martini is an autumnal spin on the flavored vodka martini using pumpkin flavors.
-There are many ways to achieve the flavors of the season, like pumpkin spice syrup or pumpkin liqueur.
-But for our recipe, we wanted to use the natural flavors: real pumpkin and pumpkin spice!
-It’s an ideal drink for Halloween or Thanksgiving, or any fall gathering.
-Here’s what you’ll need for this Pumpkin Martini recipe:
+There are many ways to achieve the flavors of the season..
+For this recipe, I wanted to use the natural flavors: real pumpkin and pumpkin spice!
+Here’s what you’ll need:

 Prepping the graham cracker rim